 The family says they were asked by three different staff members for Ruby to wear her mask properly.

 After receiving several warnings about the six-year-old’s improper mask use, Baillargeon says that she was offered the option of a face shield for her child.
-However, Ruby does not like to wear anything on her face, so her mother said that the six-year-old would have difficulty keeping a shield on.
+However, Ruby does not like to wear anything on her face, so her mother said the six-year-old would have difficulty keeping a shield on.
 At that point, the family was given five minutes to finish up and exit the store.

 The London news outlet also shared a response that they received from the Walt Disney Company regarding the incident: